bri1234/Kknd2Extractor/README.md

 # Kknd2Extractor

-This python scripts extracts the sprites and sounds from the KKND2 asset files.
+This python scripts are used to extract maps, sprites and sounds from the KKND2 asset files.

 Based partly on the following projects: